wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.5.5 =
+* fixed booking cut-off time not being editable after event is saved
+* fixed taxonomy search arguments not being applied on calendars and ajax lists,
+* changed taxonomy search argument - not cleaned or converted to array during get_default_search() to prevent pagination link errors,
+* fixed calendar pagination link argument comparison issues due to loose type comparison,
+* changed calendar default arguments so scope=false and limit=settings_value (should have no effect - mainly future feature-proofing)
+* fixed issue with weekly sunday only recurrences not validating
+* fixed BP unregistered actions in admin area
+* added new admin booking status emails to prevent confusion when pending/confirmed statuses are changed
+* updated POT file

 = 5.5.4 =
 * fixed no events message for #_LOCATIONNEXTEVENTS and similar showing header/footer formats for an events list
 * updated all language files including POT file, added Norwegian, Persian and Turkish